-[24 CFR 983.103(b) , FR Notice 1/18/17, and Notice PIH 2017-20]
+[24 CFR 983.103(b), FR Notice 1/18/17, and Notice PIH 2017-20]

 The PHA must inspect each contract unit before execution of the HAP contract.
-The PHA may not provide assistance on behalf of the family until the unit fully complies with HQS, unless the PHA has adopted a policy to enter into a HAP contract for units that fail the initial HQS inspection as a result of only non-life-threatening conditions, or if the unit passed an alternative inspection.
+The PHA may not provide assistance on behalf of the family until the unit fully complies with NSPIRE, unless the PHA has adopted a policy to enter into a HAP contract for units that fail the initial NSPIRE inspection as a result of only non-life-threatening conditions, or if the unit passed an alternative inspection.

-The PHA will not provide assistance on behalf of the family until the unit fully complies with HQS.
+The PHA will not provide assistance on behalf of the family until the unit fully complies with NSPIRE standards

-Options to allow pre-qualifying unit inspections, within 90 days of the participant occupying the unit.
+The PHA reserves the options to allow pre-qualifying unit inspections, within 90 days of the participant occupying the unit.
 (MTW)